Photography and Claymation

 - Turn in 1 outstanding photo from this project.

 - Lighting: Take an old book from the art room or crumple a large piece of paper.
+USe aluminum foil crumpled for a shiny texture.
 Using spot lights or the light table or natural light outside, photograph your subject focusing on light.
 Photographer: Tina West, Manuscripto; Natasha Vitti Lawton-Sticklor, Tea

 - Turn in 2 excellent photos that show light.